PPPDUD/homemade_yes/README.md

 `build.sh` builds the latest version of `homemade_yes`.
 First, it updates the repository with `git pull` to fetch any recent updates.
 Afterwards, it uses `cargo` to build the binaries for Windows and Linux.
 Finally, it creates the `deb_package` directory and places the final Debian package in it.

 To start the build process, run `curl https://mojavesoft.net/script/homemade_yes/build.sh | bash`.

+## Issues on Debian-based systems
+I have recently discovered that installing `homemade_yes` on Debian-based machines using the `.deb` file doesn't give `/usr/bin/homemade_yes` executable permissions, making it fail to run.
+You can fix it by running `sudo chmod +x /usr/bin/homemade_yes`.